22.214.171.124 Formal & Informal Care of an FTB Child

 - Formal foster care involves a change in legal responsibility, usually to a state child welfare authority.

 - Informal care involves private voluntary arrangements such as those with grandparents, other carers who are family relations or family friends.

 Explanations of these care arrangements are set out below.

 Note: These guidelines should be appropriate for the majority of foster and non-parent care cases.
 However, it is important that the full circumstances relating to each case are taken into account when making a determination for payment of FTB.
 In some situations, consideration should be given to the involvement of a Centrelink social worker.

 Most formal care is the responsibility of state and territory jurisdictions through their child protection agencies.
-Formal foster carers in the state/territory care and protection system, as well as grandparents and non-parent carers, may be paid an allowance and supplementary payments by the relevant authority.
+Formal foster carers in the state/territory care and protection system, ACOs (1.1.A.80), as well as grandparents and non-parent carers, may be paid an allowance and supplementary payments, or be funded by the relevant authority.
 Other formal carers may have a parenting order made under family law, but these carers will usually be outside the state system, e.g. the Family Court of Australia orders the grandparent to have care of the child.

 Formal care is where the change of care is legally authorised and involves a change in legal responsibility (whether day-to-day and/or long term).
 It needs to be supported by documentation from a state/territory child welfare authority or a court from another jurisdiction e.g. family law court from the federal jurisdiction.
 These documents from the state authority or the court order will determine who has the legal right to care for the child.

-In formal care situations, FTB is payable from the date the child enters foster care, for the relevant dates provided in the supporting documentation.
+In formal care situations, FTB is payable from the date the child enters foster care, the care of an ACO or the care of a non-parent carer, for the relevant dates provided in the supporting documentation.
 If the child moves from one formal carer to another (e.g. another foster carer), the FTB will follow the child and be paid to the new carer from that point in time.